What is Product Context?

 Product context is the business knowledge AI coding agents need to build the right thing: customer insights, past decisions, strategic goals, and technical constraints.
 Learn why it matters.

 Product context is the business knowledge that AI coding agents need to build the right thing—not just syntactically correct code.
-It includes your customer insights, past decisions, strategic goals, technical constraints, and team velocity.
+Without it, your AI is building blind.

 Why Product Context Matters

-AI coding assistants like Cursor, Claude, and GitHub Copilot are brilliant at how to build things.
-But they have no idea:
+AI coding assistants like Cursor, Claude Code, and Windsurf are brilliant at how to build things.
+But they're building blind:

 What is the product context gap?